-Credit header data is top-level information from a credit report.
-It provides basic information about the person the credit report applies to.
-The types of information traditionally found in credit files include name, name variants, current address, prior addresses, phone number, date of birth and Social Security Number.
-This personal data links the credit report with an individual.
+The header information is top-level data from a credit file.
+It provides basic information about the person to verify identity.
+The types of data found in credit reports include name, name variants, current address, prior addresses, phone number, date of birth and Social Security Number.
+This personal data matches the credit file with an individual’s identity.

 Any individual who participates in the credit economy has a credit file.
 They do not have a choice in the matter.
 A clear majority of adults have credit reports.
 Because of this, data for credit files is compiled by credit bureaus.